firefly-cpp/exam-lite-latex/README.md

 - Many macros contained in this package speed up the process of preparing the necessary ingredients for the exam
 - Automatic calculation of total points

+## Download/Install
+Please install the `exam-lite` package through the package manager of your TeX distribution or download it directly from: [CTAN](https://ctan.org/pkg/exam-lite).

 ## Disclaimer
 This framework is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
 Use it at your own risk!